prashantchawla3/dynatrace_terraform/README.md

 │ │ ├── README.md
 │ │ ├── main.tf
 │ │ ├── variables.tf
-│ │ ├── terraform.tfvars
 │ │ ├── outputs.tf
-│ │ ├── provider.tf
 │ ├── ...
 ```

 ## Steps to Use Terraform Modules

 ### 1. Set Up Your Project Directory
 Create a new directory for your Terraform project.
 Inside this directory, create a `main.tf` file where you will define your infrastructure.
-Ensure you have set dyntrace api token and url in environment variables or define them in tfvars and api token has the correct scope(permissions)
+Ensure you have set Dynatrace API token and URL in environment variables or define them in `tfvars` and API token has the correct scope (permissions).

 ### 2. Initialize the Directory
 Run `terraform init` in your project directory to initialize the directory and download necessary provider plugins.